lyncsyncsafe/E2L_SkyKAIR_SSL/v9-behind-scenes-progress/tor-manager.md

 ## 🧵 A Personal Note from the Developer

-This project—**Tor-Manager for Kodachi OS**—has taken nearly **12 weeks of continuous, intense development**, including countless sleepless nights.
+This phase—**Tor-Manager for Kodachi OS**—has taken nearly **12 weeks of continuous, intense development**, including countless sleepless nights.
 Every line of code, every edge case, every safeguard was carefully written and tested to serve one purpose: give users full, uncompromised control over their anonymity.

 Although **Kodachi 9 is not yet fully complete**, I can confidently say that even at this stage, **what has been built rivals and surpasses many of the tools I’ve seen across other security and privacy-focused distributions**.
 What you see here is not a clone, not a script bundle—it’s a meticulously engineered system with **features I have yet to find anywhere else** in a privacy OS.

 My vision is simple: **to give users real power, real transparency, and real privacy**.
-Don’t just take my word for it—test the tools, inspect the code, and experience the control firsthand.

 By the time this project reaches final release, I am hopeful that **Kodachi 9 will empower its users** with tools that provide not just peace of mind—but operational superiority in today’s surveillance-heavy digital landscape.